Halcyon Days: The City in the Sands ARC Opens 7/28. Release Date 8/25. Pre-Order Now

 “You think protecting people is predictable?”
 Toren’s voice was strained now, fighting against the phantom pressure.

-"Your compassion is cruelty."
-Lucan advanced, step by heavy step, closing to within arm's length.
-"You let the weak suffer because you're too frightened to do what must be done.
-I'm told your father understood that, in the end.
-Isn't it strange how true clarity comes only when you're bleeding out for what you believe in?”
+“Your compassion is cruelty.”
+Lucan advanced, step by heavy step, closing to within arm’s length.
+“You let the weak suffer because you’re too frightened to do what must be done.
+I’m told your father understood that, in the end.
+Isn’t it strange how true clarity comes when you’re bleeding out for what you believe in?”
 Toren’s eyes hardened, but he did not respond.
 “No?
-You'll find out soon enough."
+You’ll find out soon enough.”

 Compassion.
 Exactly as planned.

-"You see?"
-He hissed through his fangs.
-"Trying to save the weak only gets them killed."
+“You see?” he hissed through his fangs.
+“Trying to save the weak only gets them killed.”

 The Colossus bellowed somewhere below them, a sound like continents smashing together, and the deck shuddered under their feet.
 Even here, far above the creature, its presence pressed against the world.